 Lasers have long been the standard of care in medicine and in surgical and cosmetic procedures such as LASIK, wrinkle removal, hair removal and many others.
 Over the last ten years, lasers have become much more effective and predominant in the dental field as well.
 Their ability and applications have become much broader and the FDA has cleared lasers for use on soft tissues as well as hard tissues for dentistry.

-Lasers offer a number of benefits when used alone or in conjunction with conventional dentistry.
-Bacteria is the major reason that causes tooth destruction and gum disease.
-When a laser is used, not only can it cut hard of soft tissue but it vaporizes bacteria as well.
-This creates a much cleaner, more disinfected area that allows for better restorations to be placed and faster healing on surgical procedures.
+Laser technology offers a number of benefits when used alone or in conjunction with conventional dentistry.
+Bacteria is the major culprit that causes tooth destruction and gum disease.
+When the Waterlase laser is used, not only can it cut hard or soft tissues, but it vaporizes the bacteria as well.
+This creates a much cleaner, more disinfected area that allows for better dental restorations to be placed and faster healing on surgical procedures.

-We feel that laser technology in combination with conventional techniques creates a dental experience that is more comfortable, and dentistry that is higher quality and longer lasting than with conventional techniques alone.
+Dr. Wood and our team feel that laser technology, in combination with conventional dental techniques, creates an experience that is much more comfortable for the patient and makes for a higher quality of dentistry that's also longer lasting than conventional techniques alone.